-Impairment of AFS Investments Measured at Fair Value
+Impairment of AFS Investments Measured at Fair Value Prior to the Adoption of PFRS 9 issuer, among others.

-An impairment loss arises with respect of AFS investments when there is objective evidence of impairment, which involves significant judgment.
-In applying this judgment, the Group evaluates the financial health of the issuer, among others.
 In the case of AFS equity instruments, the Group expands its analysis to consider changes in the issuer's industry and sector performance, legal and regulatory framework, changes in technology and other factors that affect recoverability of the Group's investments.